3DAgentWorld/GVKF/README.md

 |------sparse
 |--------0
 ```
-Refer to website of [Mip-NeRF 360](https://jonbarron.info/mipnerf360/), [Tanks and Temples](https://www.tanksandtemples.org/download/), [Waymo](https://waymo.com/open/download/) for downloading.
-If COLMAP poses are not provided, or you feel COLMAP process is too slow (when handing more than 1000+ images), follow `./modifyMatch/README.md` for pose estimation.
+Refer to the website of [Mip-NeRF 360](https://jonbarron.info/mipnerf360/), [Tanks and Temples](https://www.tanksandtemples.org/download/), and [Waymo](https://waymo.com/open/download/) for downloading datasets.
+For Waymo, we utilize the poses provided by [COLMAP](https://colmap.github.io/); detailed usage instructions can be found in the documentation.

+For faster and more accurate pose estimation, stay tuned for the release of our upcoming work.

 ## 4. Usage
 ### For training